LArG4: diffusion causes errors in SpaceCharge computation

 Considering how it went, I am posthumously assigning this ticket to myself.

-#9 Updated by Gianluca Petrillo over 3 years ago
+#9 Updated by Gianluca Petrillo almost 4 years ago

 An analysis has shown that when the fix is introduced the random stream for diffusion is affected.

 This is now understood: when the fix activates, the charge is placed on the wire plane, at drift distance 0, and therefore no diffusion happens.
 In that case, the code does not extract the random numbers for the displacement from diffusion.
 Before the fix, those numbers would be extracted (and an attempt to use them to evaluate a displacement with RMS

 nan would be done, which would evolve into the error message we observed).

 perEvent random policy, only the events with this issue are affected.
 Otherwise, all the events following the first manifestation of the problem are going to differ respect to unpatched runs.